This post may contain affiliate links. Please read our disclosure policy.

 Chocolate chip variations

-For short term storage, place these lovely cookies in a sealed glass container at room temperature.
+For short term storage, place the baked and cooled cookies in a sealed glass container at room temperature.
 They should stay fresh for at least 5 days.

 FAQs